 You must be able to prove that no system administrator or developer has modified the data from the original input.
 To do that log analysis, you need to log data from both human and machine interactions.

 When humans interact with data, sometimes that occurs in your application.
-In those cases, activities should be tracked in the application logs itself.
+In those cases, activities should be tracked in the application logs themselves.
 Other times, humans might query a database or ssh to a web server containing sensitive data.
-In those cases you will need another approach to log information from those sessions, queries, and commands.
+In those cases, you will need another approach to log information from those sessions, queries, and commands.

 Third Reason: Forensic analysis

 One way to achieve that is to force all developers to query through an IDE or SQL interface.
-However, what is missing is code error from an ORM framework on a developer workstation.
-This kind of generated queries are hard to guess from the object code and can prove to be a headache to reverse engineer to fix a casual error where the workstation has used the production DB instead of QA, or just because a fix code had an oversighted side effect when correcting a bug, there’s too much cases to name them all and the usual quote “If it can happen, it will happen, the question is When?”
-Then you must ask “when it happens, how do you plan to recover.”
+However, what is missing is a code error from an ORM framework on a developer workstation.
+This kind of generated queries are hard to guess from the object code and can prove to be a headache to reverse engineer to fix a casual error where the workstation has used the production DB instead of QA, or just because a fixed code had an oversight side effect when correcting a bug, there are too many cases to name them all and the usual quote “If it can happen, it will happen, the question is When?”
+Then you must ask, “when it happens, how do you plan to recover.”

 Some version of these problems occurs pretty regularly.
 Sometimes the answer is just to restore, even if it includes sensitive data loss.
-In the best case, this leads to useful postmortems as Gitlab has done a few years back.
+In the best case, this leads to a useful postmortem, as Gitlab has done a few years back.